jbreckmckye/nortis/README.md

-# Notris: a Tetris clone for the PlayStation 1
+# Nortis: a Tetris clone for the PlayStation 1

 Notris is a homebrew PSX game, written in C using modern tooling.
 It's fully playable on original hardware and is powered by [PSNoobSDK](https://github.com/Lameguy64/PSn00bSDK).